TonSHd/Spiltixal/README.md

 Built in Rust

-# Some visual assets were created with AI
+# Some visual elements and backgrounds were created with AI assistance

 # Bob (Your AI Companion)
 AI model based on the Alibaba Cloud server.